skspade/workmux/README.md

 ### `workmux list` (alias: `ls`)

-Lists all git worktrees with their tmux window status and merge status.
+Lists all git worktrees with their zellij tab status and merge status.

 #### Examples